Ex-chair of Tokyo Olympics sponsor handed suspended jail sentence

 Issued on:

-Tokyo (AFP) – The former chairman of a Tokyo 2020 Olympics sponsor was handed a suspended two-and-a-half-year prison sentence Friday, the first verdict in a spiralling bribery scandal surrounding the pandemic-postponed Games.
+Tokyo (AFP) – The former chairman of a Tokyo 2020 Olympics sponsor was handed a suspended prison sentence Friday along with two others, in the first convictions in a spiralling bribery scandal surrounding the Games.

+Corruption allegations have mushroomed in the aftermath of the pandemic-delayed Games, implicating major companies and damaging Japan's bid to host the 2030 Winter Olympics in Sapporo.

-A Tokyo District Court spokesman confirmed the sentence for 84-year-old Hironori Aoki, the ex-head of high-street business suit retailer Aoki Holdings, to AFP.
+A Tokyo District Court spokesman confirmed to AFP that 84-year-old Hironori Aoki, the ex-head of high-street business suit retailer Aoki Holdings, had been given a suspended two-and-a-half-year prison term.

-Prosecutors had reportedly sought two years and six months in jail for Aoki, saying he had "trampled on the public value of the Tokyo Games by using it for his own interests".
+Prosecutors had sought immediate jail for the businessman, but instead the court handed down Friday's sentence, suspended for four years.

+Aoki Holdings was an official partner of the 2020 Olympics -- which were held largely without spectators in 2021 because of Covid -- allowing the firm to use the event's logo and sell officially licensed products.

-Aoki was arrested in August along with two other current and former executives from the retailer, and Haruyuki Takahashi, a former board member for the Tokyo Olympics.
+Aoki was arrested in August along with two ex-colleagues and former Tokyo 2020 board member Haruyuki Takahashi.

+The two ex-colleagues also received suspended jail sentences on Friday, one for a year and the other for 18 months.
+Takahashi's trial has yet to begin and he has reportedly pleaded not guilty.

-Takahashi allegedly received $380,000 from Aoki and the two others, according to Tokyo District Public Prosecutors Office documents previously seen by AFP.
+Takahashi allegedly received $380,000 in bribes "with the understanding they were meant as thank-you money for the beneficial and preferential treatment" of Aoki Holdings, according to prosecution documents previously seen by AFP.

-Aoki Holdings was an official partner of the 2020 Summer Olympics, which were held largely without spectators in 2021 after an unprecedented delay because of Covid.

-Japan's biggest advertising agency and other companies have also been indicted in a growing corruption scandal that has erupted in the aftermath of the event.
+An Aoki Holdings spokeswoman told AFP: "We take the ruling seriously and will do our utmost to prevent a recurrence and regain trust from our customers."

+The growing corruption scandal has also implicated Japan's biggest advertising agency, Dentsu Group, which in February was indicted along with five other companies for allegedly violating an anti-monopoly law.

-Other parties implicated in the bribery cases include a publishing firm and a merchandise company licensed to sell soft toys of the Games' mascots.
+Other parties involved in bribery cases include a major publishing firm and a merchandise company licensed to sell soft toys of the Games' mascots.

-Aoki became a Tokyo Games sponsor in October 2018, allowing it to use the event's logo and sell officially licensed products.
+Senior Tokyo 2020 organising committee official Yasuo Mori and three others have also been arrested on suspicion of rigging a string of Olympic Games-related tenders.

+And the former president of ADK Holdings, Japan's third-largest advertising agency, has pleaded guilty to offering Takahashi at least 14 million yen ($105,000).

 The scandal is not the first time questions have been raised about alleged impropriety around the Games.